Workflomics/workflomics-readthedocs/docs/source/developer-guide/domain-development.rst

 4. If the tools do not have a corresponding CWL description available, you should create the folders under `containers/cwl-tools` and add the CWL files for the tools.
 The folders and CWL files should be named according to the tool name, e.g., `Comet/Comet.cwl`, `PeptideProphet/PeptideProphet.cwl`, and `XTandem/XTandem.cwl`.
 The CWL files should be annotated with the bio.tools annotations for inputs and outputs.
 The tool annotations in `tools.json` should be updated to point to the newly created CWL files.
 A detailed guide on how to create CWL files is available in Section `Configure CWL files <#configure-cwl-files>`_.
 5. Once the domain is configured, it should be locally tested using APE library.
 The APE library can be used to validate the domain configuration and check for any errors.
 Tutorial on how to use the APE library can be found on the `My first APE run <https://ape-framework.readthedocs.io/en/latest/docs/basics/gettingstarted.html>`_.
 The configuration file used in the example should be the `config.json` file you created in the `domains/my-domain` folder.
+6. If the domain configuration is correct, a pull request should be created to merge the changes made to the forked repository.
+The pull request should be reviewed by the Workflomics developers team.
-6. If the domain configuration is correct, the domain should be added to the Workflomics database.
-The domain should be added to the Postgres database on the Workflomics platform.
+7. Once the pull request is merged, the domain should be added to the Workflomics database.
+The domain is added by the Workflomics developers team, and initiated by the user who created the PR.
+The user should create an issue in the `Workflomics repository <https://github.com/Workflomics/workflomics-frontend/issues/new/choose>`_ to request the domain addition.
+The issue should contain the domain name and a brief description of the domain as well as the link to the configuration file - `config.json`.
 The instructions on how to add the domain to the database can be found in Section `Configure Workflomics <#configure-workflomics>`_.

 Configure CWL files
 ===================